A Digital Wallet Guide: What is E-Wallet Used For?

 Semi-closed wallets — this example of e-wallet services allows users to conduct transactions as merchants.
 However, these payments are location-restricted based on prior agreement with the payment service provider.

-What is an e-wallet account?
+What is e-wallet payment?

 e-Wallet payments are transactions that emanate from your digital wallet without any need to pay with cash or swipe your card.